Synthird/trigonometric-reciprocal-identities/java/README.md

 ### trigReciprocal.sec(double angleInRadians) | Returns a double in radians

+- The reciprocal of cos.
-Returns the secant of angleInRadians.
+- Returns the secant of angleInRadians.

 $sec(number) ={{1} \over {cos(number)}}$